 Music came from the radio jingle.
 Then a voice

 announcing the midnight show.
 It was a plangent voice cutting

-but he could tell the voice was resonant.
+but still the voice was resonant.
 The radio broke

-oh yeah, now hero's a quote from Shakespeare..you know...we'll get the show rolling with a snatch of culture..it goes...quote-
+oh yeah, now here's a quote from Shakespeare..you know...we'll get the show rolling with a snatch of culture..it goes..."

 Tell me everything, tell me anything.
 Any problem.
 Hey!
 You

 And the announcer finished the joke with a blow from his gazzuu.

 The dreamer got hungry.
 A pot of stew waited in the kitchen.
 The onion's had been tiny boiling onions, particularly sharp.
 Even if he didn't eat it he'd have to put it in the refrigerator so it wouldn't spoil.
 Maybe it would be best to get the bread.
 The grocery stayed open twenty-four hours.
 Robbed twice the last month.
 The store was open but he decided not to go to the store because he was afraid the lover in his brain would disappear again.